-The range of possibilities covers options such as marketing collaboration, renting complete, passive access networks, and joint ventures (joint regional companies founded with local utilities companies, special purpose associations or other partners).
+The range of possible collaborations covers options such as marketing collaboration, renting complete, passive access networks and joint ventures (joint regional companies founded with local utilities companies, special purpose associations or other partners).
 Telekom also launched the More Fiber Optics for Germany initiative.
 The goal is to further local fiber optic expansion in collaboration with communities and local utilities companies using a standardized expansion and business model.

 Agreements with local competitors regarding mutual guarantee of network access (open access) play a role here as well, because such agreements can prevent double investment.
-We also offer special terms and conditions packages to enable pure service providers (resellers that do not have their own network) to participate in the expansion costs and risks involved in new networks.
+We also offer special terms and conditions packages to enable pure service providers (resellers that do not have their own network) to bear part of the expansion costs and risks involved in new networks.

-We are planning to change our entire network over to an all-IP infrastructure in the next few years.
-With this step, fixed network and mobile communications will be comprehensively integrated in a next generation network based on the Internet Protocol (IP ).
+We are planning to switch our entire network over to an all-IP infrastructure in the next few years.
+With this step, fixed network and mobile communications will be integrated end-to-end in a next generation network based on the Internet Protocol (IP ).
 Numerous IT systems will be simplified and updated for this purpose.

 Many people already use IP-based solutions to organize their day-to-day lives conveniently and individually.
 We are constantly improving our offer of fast mobile communications and fixed-line connections to lay the foundation for this change.
 The voice and data service platforms, which are currently separate, will be integrated onto a standardized platform over the course of the all-IP migration.
 This should help reduce energy consumption considerably.